 These problems were not unique to C++Builder: other IDEs have struggled with it as well.
 It's been a common C++ problem.

-In 10.4, we are addressing both of these issues by introducing a new debugger for C++.
+In 10.4, we have addressed both of these issues by introducing a new debugger for C++.
 The debugger is based on a modern version of LLDB, uses a recent debug format, is stable, and handles complex types specifically including common STL types, and is fully extensible.

 First up, the technical info.
 In 10.4, C++Builder uses a customised version of LLDB v9 for Windows 64-bit debugging.
 To my knowledge, we are the first vendor supporting LLDB for Windows - while common and the de-facto standard on other platforms, it has not been on Windows yet.
 (We were also the first to ship and support Clang for Windows, with Clang 3.1 with C++Builder XE3 in 2012.)